ahtisham73/IntelliDrive-Lane-and-Vehicle-Detection/README.md

 - **Lane Detection**: Pipeline to identify and visualize lane boundaries using edge detection and line fitting. 🛣️
 - **Distance Estimation**: Approximate distances of vehicles from the camera using bounding box dimensions. 📏
 - **Real-Time Processing**: Handles video data at a target frame rate of 30 FPS. 🕒
-- **Autonomous Driving Applications**: Supports perception systems for lane-keeping and collision avoidance. 🏎️
+- **Autonomous Driving Applications**: Supports lane-keeping and collision avoidance perception systems. 🏎️

 ---